farzaa/SimpleMultilayerPerceptron/README.md

 error = keys - prediction
 ```

 Here we are, at the simplest level, we're calculating loss by subtracting the right answers from our predictions and saving that difference.
 This essentially says "By how much was I off from the right answer?".
 We use this to adjust our weights later.
-Lets talk about this a little more before getting to the next part.
+Let's talk about this a little more before getting to the next part.

 ![SigmoidSlopes](http://iamtrask.github.io/img/sigmoid-deriv-2.png)

-Above is the Sigmoid fucntion again, but this time the slopes are highlighted.
+Above is the Sigmoid function again, but this time the slopes are highlighted.
 You'll notice that the slopes near the top and bottom are relatively shallow but the slopes near the center are much steeper.
-We can calculate these exact slopes by finding the derivative of the Sigmoid fucntion and plugging in a value for x.
+We can calculate these exact slopes by finding the derivative of the Sigmoid function and plugging in a value for x.
 These slopes essentially tell us how right or wrong we were.
 Something to keep in mind is that the neural network will never be exactly right, but we can get pretty damn close.

 If we were *WRONG*, than the slope will be like the slope in the center and we'll change our weights by some factor of this slope.

 If we *CLOSE TO BEING CORRECT*, than the slope will be shallow and we'll STILL change our weights but it will change by some much smaller factor since our slope is much smaller.

-This makese sense because we want to change our weights by a larger amount if we were wrong and a smaller amount if were close to right.
-This method is known generally as **back propogation** and its the soul of machine learning.
+This makes sense because we want to change our weights by a larger amount if we were wrong and a smaller amount if we're close to right.
+This method is known generally as **back propagation** and it's the soul of machine learning.

-Lets think of backpropogation a different way just to make sure I properlly sell this idea to you.
-Imagine your playing a video game like, League of Legends or Call of Duty, but you are absolutely terrible at it and don't understand why you aren't improving.
-Your keep spwanning and running straight to the enemy base and getting killed like our friend in the GIF below.
-Whats the issue here?
+Let's think of backpropagation a different way just to make sure I properly sell this idea to you.
+Imagine you're playing a video game like, League of Legends or Call of Duty, but you are absolutely terrible at it and don't understand why you aren't improving.
+Your keep spawning and running straight to the enemy base and getting killed like our friend in the GIF below.
+What's the issue here?

 ![CODDeath](http://www.respawnless.com/wp-content/uploads/2013/11/ghosts-strafing-01.gif)